jtwang1027/cancer_omics/README.md

 biological motivation

-This challenge involves analysis of the largest single cell signaling dataset (67 cancer cell .
-The motivation
+This challenge involves analysis of the largest single cell signaling dataset (67 cancer cell lines).
+The motivation is to understand the heterogenous, time-dependent responses to multiple drug treatments.
+In understanding single-cell and cancer line responses to treatments, we aim to predict responses to drug candidates.

 https://www.synapse.org/#!Synapse:syn20366914/wiki/593925